Understanding Life Insurance Policy Lapse

 - Convert to extended term insurance using cash value

-- Request paid-up insurance option for reduced coverage with no further premiums
+- Request the reduced paid-up insurance option for lower coverage with no further premiums

 - Consider policy loans (carefully) to pay premiums during temporary hardship